ricdezen/nameless_language/README.md

   every method that references `vm` to take a `VM`-type argument.

 - Same for the Scanner.

+- Same for the Parser (and the concept of "current chunk" can probably be added to the parser).

 - Change Strings to behave more like other languages.
 Look into UTF-8 and escape sequences.